 Taxable income includes salaries and other forms of remuneration (including insurance and other benefits) provided by an employer to its employees.
-The employer withholds a 13 per cent individual income tax from almost every payment made to an employee (certain exceptions apply).
+From the amount of income up to 5 million roubles inclusive, personal income tax is calculated at a rate of 13 per cent.
+When income exceeds this threshold, the amount of excess personal income tax must be calculated at an increased rate of 15 per cent.

-Any payments that are made to Russian employees are subject to social contributions that must be paid by the employer.
+Any payments that are made to Russian employees are subject to social contributions that must be paid by the employer (certain exceptions apply).
 The basic rates and thresholds are: